johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< /figure >}}

-Essentially, all online flamewars about scanlines vs sharp pixels comes down to which particular systems the people participating in the debate owned.
-Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors, and the pixels appeared as sharp, chunky little rectangles, while the Amiga and console folks are definitely not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.
+Essentially, all online flamewars about scanlines versus sharp pixels come down to which particular systems people participating in the debate owned.
+Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors; the pixels appeared as sharp, chunky little rectangles for them.
+On the other hand, the Amiga and console folks are certainly not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.[^widescreen]

+[^widescreen]: Of course, then there's the guy who plays everything stretched to 16:9 widescreen with bilinear scaling, and is content with the results he's getting.
+Good on him!

 ### Why bother?